adhese/sdk/README.md

 ### Synching user id with RTB networks
 Through a generic synching method, Adhese allows cookie synching with an external network.
-The current implementation supports Rubicon's User Sync service.
+The current implementation supports the User Sync services of the following platforms: Rubicon Project, PubMatic, Improve Digital, SpotX and Criteo.
 Please contact our support departement for more details.

 ### Using the additional creatives array
 One of the attributes of an ad response is an array of Ad objects called "additionalCreatives".
 These additional creatives can be uploaded through the Adhese UI, and contain the same adType value, as they are a response to the same ad request.
 But each of them has a different adFormat value.
 The string contained in adFormat is configured in your Adhese account.